Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 We strongly advise speaking to your suppliers (be they hardware, hosting, or other) and requesting the data you need in the resolution you require for quantifying your SCI score.

-Alternatively, your choice to measure or calculate is informed by whether you have the *capability* and the *rights* to make the measurements yourself.
-To measure real-world data requires a capability, for example, root access to the operating system to install tooling or physical access to the hardware.
-Gathering data from those measurements to a centralized hub for processes also requires rights, for example, retrieving granular carbon intensity information from a client application would need the rights to the GPS location of the user.

 ### Measurement

 You MAY quantify carbon emissions by measuring the total real-world carbon emissions of your component (`C`) over a time period and dividing by the number of functional units (`R`) in the same time period to get `C` per `R`.
 For instance, you may measure data regarding the real-world usage of your application "in the wild" and then divide by the number of users serviced in the same time period to get `C` per `User`.